minimit/minimit-anima/README.md

 $(this).clearAnima();
 ```

-Stop the current running animation:
+Stop the current running animations:

 ``` javascript
 $(this).stopAnima();
 ```

-Stop the current running animation and clear the queue:
+Stop the current running animations and clear the queue:

 ``` javascript
 $(this).stopAnima(true);
 ```

-Stop the current running animation and jump to end:
+Stop the current running animations and jump to end:

 ``` javascript
 $(this).stopAnima(false, true);